APCSLowell/SampleAssignment/README.md

 1. Sign up for a free GitHub account if you don’t already have one and sign in to your GitHub account

-3. Fork the SampleAssignment here at https://GitHub.com/APCSLowell/SampleAssignment.
+3. Fork [this repository](https://GitHub.com/APCSLowell/SampleAssignment).
 Forking is making a copy of the of the *repo* (that's short for repository).
 It's like copying a google doc.
 Click on the *Fork* button at the top right corner.
 ![Image 1](/images/SampleAssignment1.PNG)

 4. Go to the area of the screen marked *HTTPS clone URL* and click on the *copy to clipboard* button.